 Below are few fonts we suggested on our social network..

 10. Typography Fonts: Resource

-Wouldn’t be great if you knew some incredible site that could help you in your daily font search… well, we have listed few good ones here.
+Wouldn’t be great if you knew some incredible site that could help you in your daily font search… well, we have listed a few good ones here.
 These can be a good starting resources to make your basics in typography strong.

 Fontjoy helps designers choose the best font combinations.
 Mix and match different fonts for the perfect pairing.